Updated February 2020 – Tacos, burritos, quesadillas, Italian pinwheels, chicken wraps…

 I will always use store bought tortillas (it’s just too convenient not to), but when I have friends come over for Tacos and Tequila nights I like the process of making the shells myself.
 To do that, I need a good rolling pin.

-I would have to say that my favorite on this list is the wooden pin, it just adds a lot of character to the tortillas.
+I would have to say that my favorite on this list is the wooden pin (link to Amazon), it just adds a lot of character to the tortillas.

 Looking for more great tools for the kitchen?
 Check out these recommendations for the best Enameled Cast Iron Dutch Oven or this post on the best frying pan for bacon.
 Love coffee?
 Me too.
 I’ll walk you through the best espresso machines you can buy.